ataquette/Website_Alex_CNRS/content/project/2020-11-16-collaborations/index.en.md

 slides: ''
 ---

+To be continued....

+I am currently contributing to two ongoing projects with fellow anthropologists

+## The emergence of wealth inequalities
-Endow Project led by Jeremy Koster and Eleanor Power
+See more details about the [Endow Project](https://endowproject.github.io/about-us/) led by Dr Jeremy Koster (cincinnati) and Dr Eleanor Power (LSE)

+## The social dynamics of female genital mutilation/cutting
-FGM/C led by Mhairi Gibson and Eshetu Gurmu
+See more details about the project  led by Dr Mhairi Gibson (Bristol University) and Dr Eshetu Gurmu (Addis Ababa University) [here](https://www.thebritishacademy.ac.uk/projects/heritage-dignity-violence-social-dynamics-female-genital-mutilation-cutting/)